ryandejaegher/hugo-starter/content/articles/how-to-animate-social-icons-in-squarespace-7.1.md

 The good news is that we can animate this path and make it appear as if it's being drawn.

-For a more in depth explanation of how animating lines/paths work, I'd recommend reading this article from [CSS-Tricks](https://css-tricks.com/svg-line-animation-works/)
+For a more in depth explanation of how animating lines/paths work, I'd recommend reading this article from [CSS-Tricks](https://css-tricks.com/svg-line-animation-works/).

 If you're not concerned with the technical details lets get into it.

-Everything we're going to be doing will take place in Code Injection (Settings -> Advanced -> Code Injection -> Footer)
+Everything we're going to be doing will take place in Code Injection (_Settings -> Advanced -> Code Injection -> Footer_)

 ### Step 1.
 Get all the social icons

 The first thing we need to get is get all of our social media icons in the header.
-In Squarespace 7.1 this will grab all the social icons.
+In Squarespace 7.1 this will grab all the social icons:

 ```javascript
 var socialIcons = document.querySelectorAll('.header-actions-action--social svg')